mdonnalley/multiple-repo-manager/README.md

 ## `multi org discussions ORG`

-List all open discussions in the org.
+List all issues in the org.
 Requires GH_TOKEN to be set in the environment.

 ```
 USAGE